epics-base/pvxs/documentation/server.rst

 Configuration
 -------------

-The recommended starting point when configuring a Server is `pvxs::server::Config::from_env` which will use the following environment variables when set.
+The recommended starting point when configuring a Server is `pvxs::server::Config::fromEnv` which will use the following environment variables when set.

 Entries naming multiple environment variables will prefer the left most which is set.